Bus Safety Tips

 - Be aware of moving traffic.

-- Stay at a safe distance from the street and don’t play around while waiting for the bus.
+- Stay at a safe distance from the street.

-- Stay 10 giant steps away from the outside of the bus while the bus is pulling up so the driver can see you.
+- Stay 10 giant steps away from the outside of the bus while the bus is pulling up.

-- Wait for the bus to stop completely before you move towards it to get on, or before you stand up to get off.
+- Wait for the bus to stop completely before getting on or off.

-- Be cautious of clothing or backpacks with drawstrings, toggles or key chains that can get caught on the bus handrails and doors.
+- Be cautious of clothing or backpacks that can get caught on the bus handrails and doors.

-- Hold the handrail going up and down the stairwell so you don’t trip.
+- Hold the handrail going up and down the stairs.

 - Find a seat and sit down as soon as you’re on the bus.